-The ADL3 can perform many other functions accessible from the Functions menu including the following:
+The C185 can perform many other functions accessible from the Functions menu including the following:

-- Shift Lights to control up to 4 staged shift lights - Shift Light Module to configure MoTeC's SLM - · Telemetry to set up telemetry channels - Tell-tales Setup to store minimum or maximum values - Engine Log Setup to set up four separate engine logs with separate conditions - Diagnostics Log Setup to set up conditions and channels for the diagnostics log - Preserved Channels to set up the conditions when to preserve channels
+- Shift Lights to configure the shift point values for use with the Shift Lights. - Shift Light Module to configure the C185 10 stage shift lights as well as an additional MoTeC's SLM-C or SLM. - Telemetry to set up telemetry channels - Tell-tales Setup to store minimum or maximum values - Engine Log Setup to set up four separate engine logs with separate conditions - Diagnostics Log Setup to set up conditions and channels for the diagnostics log - Preserved Channels to set up the conditions when to preserve channels